remkohdev/kafka101/Lab03/README.md

 	}
 	```

+* Press the ESC key to exit the INSERT mode, and type ':wq' to write and quit 'vi',

 * For the original code example see the Spring Boot guide's an Even Quicker with Spring Boot example.
 * Clean, Install and Run the application,